-(1) As of February 1, 2024.
-This table does not include the Interest Rate Contract entered into between the Authority and the Bank of America, N.A. in connection with the issuance of the 2024 Series A-2 Bonds, which were entered into subsequent to February 1, 2024.
+(1) As of November 1, 2023.
+This table does not include the Interest Rate Contracts entered into between the Authority and Bank of America, N.A. in connection with the issuance of the 2023 Series P-2 Bonds and the 2023 Series Q-2 Bonds, which were entered into subsequent to November 1, 2023.

 Any payments or receipts received by the Authority under the Interest Rate Contracts are pledged under the Master Indenture as Revenues, as described in "PART II-SECURITY FOR THE BONDS AND AUXILIARY OBLIGATIONS-Revenues" and "-Interest Rate Contracts."
 The Authority's obligation to make regular interest payments to the counterparties under the Interest Rate Contracts indicated as Class I, constitutes a Class I Obligation under the Master Indenture, secured on parity with the lien on the Trust Estate of the other Class I Obligations.
 The Authority's obligation to make regular interest payments to the counterparties under the Interest Rate Contracts indicated as Class II, constitutes a Class II Obligation under the Master Indenture, secured on parity with the lien on the Trust Estate of the other Class II Obligations.
 The Authority's obligation to make termination payments under each of the Interest Rate Contracts in the event of early termination is a general obligation of the Authority and is not secured by the Trust Estate under the Master Indenture.
-See "PART II-CERTAIN BONDOWNERS' RISKS-Risks Related to

-Interest Rate Contracts" and "PART II-COLORADO HOUSING AND FINANCE AUTHORITY-Obligations of the Authority."
+See "PART II-CERTAIN BONDOWNERS' RISKS-Risks Related to Interest Rate Contracts" and "PART II-COLORADO HOUSING AND FINANCE AUTHORITY-Obligations of the Authority."